 The Style submenu contains dialogs which allow you to adjust the global formatting of many score elements.
-To open Style use any of the following options:
+To open Style:

 - From the menu, select Format → Style...

-- Right-click on a space in the document window and selectstyle....
+- Right click on a space in the document window and selectstyle....

 - Use a keyboard shortcut (see Shortcuts).